WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

 We take all information from publicly available sources as we do not assume that potential users would sign NDAs prior to using a wallet.
 We also do not consider hard to find information.
-Our verdict therefore is based on what we can find within a *few clicks* from the Playstore description.
+Our verdict therefore is based on what we can find within a *few clicks* from the app's website.
 We occasionally search GitHub for the identifiers but without endorsement from the official website, any repository we find this way is not very promising to provide reproducible builds but we are happy to leave an issue on a source code repository about our findings.

-Once we find the wallet's website, we try to answer the following questions:
+We try to answer the following questions:

 Is it a wallet?